hashicorp/consul/plugin/kubernetes/README.md

    follows: Use the hostname of the endpoint, or if hostname is not set, use the pod name of the pod targeted by the endpoint.
 If there is no pod targeted by the endpoint, use the dashed IP address form.
-* `upstream` [**ADDRESS**...] defines the upstream resolvers used for resolving services that point to external hosts (aka External Services, aka CNAMEs).
-If no **ADDRESS** is given, CoreDNS will resolve External Services against itself. **ADDRESS** can be an IP, an IP:port, or a path to a file structured like resolv.conf.
+* `upstream` defines the upstream resolvers used for resolving services that point to external hosts (aka External Services, aka CNAMEs).
+CoreDNS will resolve External Services against itself.
 * `ttl` allows you to set a custom TTL for responses.
 The default is 5 seconds.
 The minimum TTL allowed is 0 seconds, and the maximum is capped at 3600 seconds.
 Setting TTL to 0 will prevent records from being cached.
 * `noendpoints` will turn off the serving of endpoint records by disabling the watch on endpoints.